Make the tamale filling:

 - Combine salt, cumin, paprika, black pepper, and garlic powder and rub pork butt thoroughly with spice mix.
-Allow to stand refrigerated for about 2 hours.
+Set aside in refrigerator for about 2 hours.

 - Place butt in pressure cooker and add remaining ingredients except for corn husks.
-Secure lid, turn heat on high, and bring to a boil (pot will star hissing and whistling).
-Turn heat down to medium/low and simmer for 1 hour.
-At the end of that hour, turn heat off and allow the cooker to slowly release all of its pressure (usually takes about 5−7 minutes).
+Secure lid, turn heat to high, and bring to a boil (pot will start hissing and whistling).
+Reduce heat to medium/low and cook for 1 hour.
+Turn heat off and allow the cooker to naturally release all of its pressure (this should take 5 to 10 minutes).

-- Remove lid, remove pork butt to a chopping board, and chop 6 cups of meat from the butt.
-Set aside.
+- Remove lid, transfer pork butt to a chopping board, and chop meat until you have about 6 cups.

 - Steam tamales for 45 minutes.
 Remove and serve immediately.
-They can also be cooled, frozen, and rewarmed for up to 3 months.
+They can also be cooled, frozen, and re-heated for up to 3 months.